Breakdown of quantization in nonlinear Thouless pumping: Nonlinear adiabatic pumping of Bloch states

-To gain a different perspective into the breakdown of adiabaticity and nonquantized pumping of solitons, we explicitly derive the nonlinear correction to the particle displacement.
+To gain a different perspective into the breakdown of adiabaticity and nonquantized pumping due to self-crossing bands, we will now consider a different type of pumping involving Bloch states rather than a localized soliton.
 To this end, we consider the model under Periodic Boundary Conditions (PBC), and assume Bloch state solutions